-▶ 8 Right of ownership, utilisation rights and licensing
+9 Right of ownership, utilisation rights and licensing

-8.1 Research infrastructure
+9.1 Research infrastructure

-The Project Owner has ownership of research infrastructure purchased with project funds.
-In projects involving collaboration with partners, the ownership of the research infrastructure shall be regulated in the collaboration agreement, cf. Sections 3 and 8.3.
+The Project Owner has ownership of research infrastructure purchased with project funds in projects without partners.
+In projects involving collaboration with partners, the ownership of the research infrastructure shall be regulated in the collaboration agreement, cf. Sections 3 and 9.3.

-The Project Owner is required to ensure that the research infrastructure is adequately insured and kept operational and in good working order during the contract period.
+The Project Owner and, if relevant, any partners with ownership rights to the infrastructure, is required to ensure that the research infrastructure is adequately insured and kept operational and in good working order during the contract period.

-8.2 Project results
+9.2 Project results